About Defaqto

 5. Mid-High Net Worth Policies

 Mid–high net worth policies often require non-standard insurance due to the higher overall value and complexity of what’s being insured.
-These are typically for individuals whose properties exceed standard rebuild costs (usually £500,000 or more) and whose contents include high-value items such as fine art, jewellery, antiques or bespoke furnishings.
+These are typically for people whose properties exceed standard rebuild costs (usually £500,000 or more) and whose contents include high-value items such as fine art, jewellery, antiques or bespoke furnishings.

-6. Individuals with an Adverse Claims History
+6. People with an Adverse Claims History

 7. Individuals with Criminal Convictions